 This lake works as the main water reservoir that supplies Athens with drinking water, so swimming is not allowed!

 The lake is a stunning place for you to walk or bike around, even though some parts of it have restricted access.
-Over the years, it has attracted wildlife, and the surrounding area is lush green and fertile—ideal for you to enjoy a stroll or, even better, embark on a hike.
+Over the years, it has attracted wildlife, and the surrounding area is lush green and fertile—ideal for you to enjoy a stroll or, even better, hike.

 You may also enjoy: Best Day Trips from Athens